aszepieniec/stark-anatomy/docs/stark.md

 # Anatomy of a STARK, Part 4: The STARK Polynomial IOP

 This part of the tutorial deals with the information-theoretic backbone of the STARK proof system, which you might call the STARK Polynomial IOP.
 Recall that the compilation pipeline of SNARKs involves intermediate stages, the first two of which are the *arithmetic constraint system* and the *Polynomial IOP*.
-This tutorial describes the properties of the arithmetic constraint system but a discussion about the *arithmetization* step, which transforms the initial computation into an arithmetic constraint system, is out of scope.
-However, *interpolation* step, which transforms this arithmetic constraint system into a Polynomial IOP, is discussed at length.
+This tutorial does describe the properties of the arithmetic constraint system.
+However, a discussion about the *arithmetization* step, which transforms the initial computation into an arithmetic constraint system, is out of scope.
+The *interpolation* step, which transforms this arithmetic constraint system into a Polynomial IOP, is discussed at length.
 The final Polynomial IOP can be compiled into a concrete proof system using the FRI-based compiler described in [part 3](fri).

 ## Arithmetic Intermediate Representation (AIR)